osmbe/cyclofix-website/content/docs/using-data-map.md

 out body qt;
 ```

 Once we have this, we can use the Export function to download the data, the map or a live link to this query.
-With such a live link, you can set up a nice little umap to show the result.
-Even easier to set up is MapContrib: you can clone [this example](https://www.mapcontrib.xyz/t/777329-Places_to_buy_a_biycle) for your own purposes.
+With such a live link, you can set up a nice little [umap] or [mapcontrib] instance to show the result.
+To make the first try a bit easier, you can simply clone [this MapContrib theme](https://www.mapcontrib.xyz/t/777329-Places_to_buy_a_biycle) or [this umap](http://umap.openstreetmap.fr/nl/map/places-to-buy-a-bicycle_485217) that already integrate the above layer.
+And if you spot an error, just head over to the Cyclofix map!